Shekhar7u/Shekhar7u/README.md

 💡 Passionate about open source and excited to make my mark in the community.
 Looking forward to contributing to meaningful projects and collaborating with fellow developers.

-🎓 As a fresher, I have gained hands-on experience through various academic projects and internships.
-These experiences have sharpened my problem-solving skills and enhanced my ability to work in a team environment.

 🌟 Seeking opportunities to grow and contribute to real-world projects.
 Open to internships, entry-level positions, or any chance to apply my skills and learn from experienced professionals.